ramate-io/oac/oroad/oera-000-000-000-dulan/oroad-000-000-000/README.md

 #### T2.1: Share and gather feedback on **OART-1: BFA**
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

-It is critical to gather feedback on **OART-1: BFA**, so as to ensure viability of the project and its quality.
+It is critical to gather feedback on **OART-1: BFA**, to ensure viability of the project and its quality.

 #### T2.2: Share and gather feedback on **OART-2: Collaborative Transaction Routing**
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

-It is critical to gather feedback on **OART-2: Collaborative Transaction Routing**, so as to ensure viability of the project and its quality.
+It is critical to gather feedback on **OART-2: Collaborative Transaction Routing**, to ensure viability of the project and its quality.

 #### T2.3: Implement and document proposal standards, contributor guidelines, and implementation governance
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)